bambooforest/IntroDataScience_Spring_2022/11_Dimensionality_reduction_clustering_II/README.md

 ![](README_files/figure-gfm/unnamed-chunk-5-1.png)<!-- -->

-It becomes clear that here, we would probably use three clusters, since it would then cluster roughly each species in a cluster.
+It becomes clear that here we would probably use three clusters, since it would then cluster roughly each species in a cluster (which makes in terms of their biology)

 **But what if we do not have any prior knowledge about potential clusters?**

-This will be often the case when you have a number of study objects which you cannot group per se into different clusters.
-That is where clustering really becomes interesting!
-There are certain [methods](https://www.datanovia.com/en/lessons/determining-the-optimal-number-of-clusters-3-must-know-methods/) to find out, how many clusters one could utilize for an analysis.
+This will be often the case when you have a number of study objects which you cannot group per se or a priori into known clusters or groups.
+**That is where clustering really becomes interesting and useful!**
+There are certain
+[methods](https://www.datanovia.com/en/lessons/determining-the-optimal-number-of-clusters-3-must-know-methods/)
+to find out, how many clusters one could utilize for an analysis.
 We will show you three methods here, without going into the mathematical details behind it.
-However, not that these methods rather give **statistical cues** rather than absolute truths!
+However, note that these methods rather give **statistical cues** rather than absolute truths!

 There are three main methods to find out how many clusters make sense to